lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 These are ***personal notes***, broadly intended to cover basics for ***machine learning***, and ***artificial intelligence***.
 They are intended to provide intuitive understandings of concepts that I encounter while wading my way through course materials and a host of online articles.

-If you are looking for a more comprehensive study, I am sure there are many other resources which will help with that.
+If you are looking for a more comprehensive study/rigorous proof, there are many other resources which will help with that.

 ![Robot](/assets/artificial-intelligence.jpg)